HangenYuu/AStar-Prep/DL/README.md

 The training is carried out with Lightning, so everything is wrapped by another Lightning layer in `lightning.py`.

-> I tried to run a single run of the model and log the output to log.txt
+> I tried to run a single run of the model and log the output to log.txt.
+There were some errors (like with ANY research codebase 😡).
+It runs and offers some results.
+Based on time interest, I could not run the training to the end at the time of writing this.

 # Attention mechanism